tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 next:
 ---

-# react-tinacms-github

-This package provides helpers for setting up TinaCMS to use the Github API, with Github authentication.
+Using Next.js's preview-mode ([announced in Next.js 9.3](https://nextjs.org/blog/next-9-3)), we can load a separate set of data depending on if we are in "edit-mode" or "production-mode".
+This pairs well with the Github API, where we can provide an "Open Authoring" experience where anyone can fork your site, make changes, and create a pull request, all through the TinaCMS UI!

+## Requirements:

+- You must be using Next.js v.9.3 or later.
+- If your site is static, is must be hosted on a service that supports Next.js preview-mode (E.g Zeit's Now)
+- Your editable content must be stored in Github
+- Your repository containing your content must be public

 ## Installation

+We'll need to add a few Tina-Github packages to our site:

 ```
-npm install --save react-tinacms-github
+npm install --save react-tinacms-github next-tinacms-github
 ```

 or

 ```
-yarn add react-tinacms-github
+yarn add react-tinacms-github next-tinacms-github
 ```

+### react-tinacms-github

+This package provides helpers for setting up TinaCMS to use the Github API, with Github authentication.

+### next-tinacms-github

+This package provides helpers for managing the github auth token for requests, as well as providing helpers for loading content from the Github API.

 ## Getting Started